ZaminGhayoor/sofr-treasury-spread-modeling/model_progression.md

 where spread absorbs issuer and bond-specific credit differences.

 ## Benchmark construction
-A benchmark curve was loaded from treasury_curve_2023_05_15.csv, then smoothed with monotone cubic interpolation (PCHIP):
+A benchmark curve was loaded from treasury_curve[Confidential CSV], then smoothed with monotone cubic interpolation (PCHIP):

 B(T) = PCHIP(T)